 How to Edit Permastructures?

-If you are unsure if the new "permastructures" settings are correct, you may examine the sample URL address within the "URI Editor".
-The new URL based on your updated permalink format (given in the "Permastructure" settings section) will be shown in the "Default custom permalink" row.
+If you are not certain that your new "permastructures" settings are correct, try opening the sample post and inspecting the URL in the "URI Editor".
+The default URL, based on your updated permalink format from the "Permastructure" settings, will appear in the "Default custom permalink" row.

 The “Default custom permalink” field indicates the default format of the custom permalink based on “Permastructure” settings.